 It has been widely reported in the food industry media that the UK is experiencing a dramatic shortage of chefs.
 This appears to be a trend across many industries, and particularly noticeable in London.
 Simplifying requirements of chefs by outsourcing the more complex components of food production helps to alleviate the pressure applied by the skills shortage.

-With the National Minimum Wage taking effect in April 2016, restaurants will face even further costs pressure, with outsourcing becoming an increasingly attractive option.
+With the National Minimum Wage set to increase by 6.7% in April 2025, as well as employer National Insurance contributions, restaurants will face even further cost pressure.
+Coupled with the increasing tax burdens for restaurant owners, outsourcing is becoming an increasingly attractive option.

-Developing menu ideas, sourcing and tracking product across the supply chain, implementing a new menu item nationwide across a restaurant group, managing and ensuring consistency, hiring, training and managing skilled chefs are just some of the challenges and costs removed when working with a central production unit – essential for growing resturant groups to be comptitive.
+Developing menu ideas, sourcing and tracking product across the supply chain, implementing a new menu item nationwide across a restaurant group, managing and ensuring consistency, hiring, training and managing skilled chefs are just some of the challenges and costs removed when working with a central production unit – essential for growing restaurant groups to be competitive.

 Comments (0)